 FAQ - Employee Clinic

-We heard directly from faculty and staff what they wanted to know about the Employee Clinic and compiled all the answers in one place!
+We heard directly from UNH employees about what they wanted to know about the Employee Clinic and compiled all the answers in one place!
 If you have additional questions about the Employee Clinic, please call (603) 862-HLTH (4584) or send us an email.

 - Welcome to the Employee Clinic